 Dr Angela Crack

-She welcomes proposals from PhD candidates on civil society topics, particularly those that investigate NGO relationships with their partners and beneficiary communities.
+I am an experienced PhD supervisor, and have steered several students to successful completion of their doctoral research.
+I welcome proposals from PhD candidates on civil society topics, particularly those that investigate NGO relationships with local partners and communities.

 I gained my PhD (International Relations) at the University of Southampton in 2004.
 My thesis examined the emergence of transnational public spheres among online networks of civil society activists.
 After some sessional lecturing at the University of Southampton, I was appointed Senior Lecturer in International Relations at Liverpool John Moores University (2005-08).
 I joined the University of Portsmouth in 2008 in the role of Senior Lecturer in International Relations.
 I was promoted to Reader in Civil Society in 2020.

 NGOs and Social Movements (Undergraduate and postgraduate, campus-taught and distance learning)